 This is taking a day's holiday 'in lieu'.
 The employer does not have to agree to this.

-If an employee works on a bank holiday, they must still get their full 5.6 weeks of statutory holiday entitlement as paid time off.
+If someone works on a bank holiday, they must still get their full 5.6 weeks of statutory holiday entitlement as paid time off.

-Bank holidays on days an employee does not usually work
+Bank holidays on days a worker does not usually work

-A bank holiday might be on a day an employee does not usually work.
-For example, if someone works part-time and does not work on Mondays.
+A bank holiday might be on a day a worker does not usually work.
+For example, if someone works part time and does not work on Mondays.

-In this situation, the employer cannot make the employee use that day as part of their holiday entitlement.
+In this situation, the employer cannot make them use that day as part of their holiday entitlement.

 Example of bank holidays falling on non-working days